jw5102/se_project_aroundtheus/README.md

 Sprint 3 Github link: https://github.com/jw5102/se_project_aroundtheus

+Fifth review:

+1. Changed the final issues and added the above link to my project on Github.

 Fourth review:

 1. Removed additional property values that were not needed or didn't conform to BEM guidlines.